erikringsmuth/requirejs-router/README.md

 1. The user clicks a link in the header `<li><a href="#/api">APIs</a></li>`
 2. A hashchange event is triggered and is intercepted by the router which loads the `'api/apiView'` module
 3. The router calls your `router.routeLoadedCallback(module)` with `ApiView` being passed in as the argument
-4. Your `router.routeLoadedCallback(module)` callback renders the view which also renders it's parent view `indexView` and attaches it to the document
+4. Your `router.routeLoadedCallback(module)` callback renders the view which also renders it's `layoutView` and attaches it to the document

 You're done.
-The indexView is re-rendered with the header links updated and the main-content section populated with a new `ApiView`.
+The layoutView is re-rendered with the header links updated and the main-content section populated with a new `ApiView`.

-### Views that do not support parent views
+### Views that do not support layout views
 Example framework: [Backbone.js](http://backbonejs.org/)

 Here's an example ineraction:

 1. The user clicks a link in the header `<li><a href="#/api">APIs</a></li>`
 2. A hashchange event is triggered and is intercepted by `router.urlChangeEventHandler()`
-3. `router.urlChangeEventHandler()` calls `indexView.render()` which draws the header, footer, and an empty main-content section.
+3. `router.urlChangeEventHandler()` calls `layoutView.render()` which draws the header, footer, and an empty main-content section.
 At this point the header has the "APIs" link marked as active `<li class="active"><a href="#/api">APIs</a></li>`.
-4. `indexView.render()` calls `router.loadCurrentRoute()`
+4. `layoutView.render()` calls `router.loadCurrentRoute()`
 5. `router.loadCurrentRoute()` uses RequireJS to load the `'api/apiView'` module
 6. When the module finishes loading `router.routeLoadedCallback(module)` is called with `ApiView` being passed in as the argument
-7. `router.routeLoadedCallback(module)` creates a new instance of `ApiView`, renders it and attaches it to the indexView's main-content section
+7. `router.routeLoadedCallback(module)` creates a new instance of `ApiView`, renders it and attaches it to the layoutView's main-content section

 You're done.
-The indexView is re-rendered with the header links updated and the main-content section populated with a new `ApiView`.
+The layoutView is re-rendered with the header links updated and the main-content section populated with a new `ApiView`.

 Here's an example router and view setup with the classic views.
 ```js